-Different RPAS missions have different constraints and different objectives; the range of requirements that define the best possible sensor is therefore very broad.
+Different UAS missions have different constraints and different objectives; the broad range of requirements that define the best possible sensor narrows down the available options.

-In general, the aim is always to install the best possible sensor into an aerial system, which is already fairly well adapted and limited to a specific type of mission (for more details on the importance of a mission-adapted design in an RPAS, please refer here to the post “RPAS and zero-sum systems” ).
+In general, the aim is always to install the best possible sensor into an aerial system, which is already fairly well adapted and limited to a specific type of mission (for more details on the importance of a mission-adapted design in an UAS, please refer here to the post “UAS and zero-sum systems” ).

 Since different missions have different constraints, and since the same mission may have several different objectives, the range of requirements that define the “best possible sensor” are hugely variable.
 However, for practical and logical reasons, one cannot have an infinite number of sensors.
 A compromise must therefore always be reached in the choice of sensor.

-The compromise in the choice of a sensor takes into account, as mentioned, many types of limitations imposed by the system, by the sensor itself and even by the type of operation.
+As mentioned, the compromise in the choice of a sensor takes into account, many types of limitations imposed by the system, by the sensor itself and even by the type of operation.

 The main limiting factors are: